azsk/AzTS-docs/01-Setup and getting started/README.md

   </br>

   1. b.
 PowerShell 5.0 or higher
   All setup steps will be performed with the help of PowerShell ISE console.
-If you are unaware of PowerShell ISE, refer [link](PowerShellTips.md) to get basic understanding.
+If you are unaware of PowerShell ISE, refer [link](PowerShellTips.md) to get a basic understanding.
   Ensure that you are using Windows OS and have PowerShell version 5.0 or higher by typing **$PSVersionTable** in the PowerShell ISE console window and looking at the PSVersion in the output as shown below.)
   If the PSVersion is older than 5.0, update PowerShell from [here](https://www.microsoft.com/en-us/download/details.aspx?id=54616).